-Masaryk Memorial Cancer Institute (MMCI) is both a medical facility and a research institution established especially for the purpose of providing health care services and research in the areas of prevention, diagnosis and treatment of solid tumors.
-MMCI is currently one of the thirteen Czech comprehensive cancer centers, nevertheless considering its nationwide operation and the methodical leadership of cancer care and research, MMCI plays the role of a national cancer institute.
-In fulfilling its mission, MMCI cooperates with many domestic and foreign organizations, is part of OECI and belongs to the European research networks and infrastructures (BBMRI-ERIC, TRANSCAN).
-MMCI is accredited by the Czech Joint Accreditation Commission, Joint Commission International and is the IAEA center of competence.
+Masarvk Memorial Cancer Institute (MMCI) is both a medical facility and a research institution established especially for the purpose of providing health care services and research in the areas of prevention, diagnosis and treatment of solid tumors.
+The MMCI is currently one of the thirteen Czech comprehensive cancer centers, nevertheless considering its nationwide operation and the methodical leadership of cancer care and research, the MMCI plays the role of a national cancer institute.
+In fulfilling its mission, MMCI cooperates with many domestic and foreign organizations. is part of OECI and belongs to the European research networks and infrastructures (BBMRI-ERIC.
+TRANSCAN).
 MMCI is open to establishing any further cooperation.

 MMCI was founded in January 1935 and is named after one of its founders, the first Czechoslovak president T. G. Masaryk.
-The other leading personalities of the Institute at the time its formation were: dr. Jaroslav Bakeš, significant Czech surgeon, professor Richard Werner, a former director of the cancer institute in Heidelberg, who was appointed to the post of the head of the clinical section, and professor Vladimir Moravek, the biochemist, who was the head of the laboratory and research section of the institute.
 The development of Institute always reflected the progression in treatment and research of cancer.
 In the 1960s, in addition to radiation therapy and surgery, chemotherapy and immunotherapy started to be applied in experimental practice in the institute.
-Under the leadership of prof. Švejda the MMCI became one of the founding members of OECI in the 1970's.
-Since 1976, the Institute had regularly been organising the most significant Czech Oncology Conference: "Brno Oncology Days".

-At the present, the institute focuses on the treatment of adult patients with solid tumors, but in the field of radiotherapy and laboratory methods provides its services also for patients from other university hospitals, in which the treatment of haematological malignancies and pediatric cancers is concentrated.
+Under the leadership of prof. Švejda, the MMCI became one of the founding members of OECI in the 1970's.
+Since 1976, the Institute had regularly been organizing the most significant Czech Oncology Conference: "Brno Oncology Days".
+At the present, the institute focuses on the treatment of adult patients with solid tumors, but in the field of radiotherapy and laboratory methods provides its services also for patients from other university hospitals, in which the treatment of hematological malignancies and pediatric cancers is concentrated.
 The institute currently has 254 hospital beds (234 standard and 20 intensive care medicine) and an extensive outpatient complement.
-Every year, the Institute has treated approximately 180,000 outpatients and hospitalised nearly 10,000 patients.
-In these patients, more than 350,000 radiotherapy interventions, 23,000 applications chemotherapy and targeted therapies, nearly 5,000 surgical procedures and more than 6,000 endoscopic procedures are performed.
-The Institute is the largest radiotherapeutic center in the Czech Republic, has 5 linear accelerators (and other are being built).
+Every year, the Institute has treated approximately 200,000 outpatients and hospitalized nearly 10,000 patients.
+In these patients, more than 400,000 radiotherapy interventions, 23,000 applications of chemotherapy and targeted therapies, nearly 5,000 surgical procedures, including robotic surgery, and more than 20,000 endoscopic procedures are performed.
+The Institute is the largest radiotherapeutic center in the Czech Republic and it has 5 linear accelerators.
 Our patients have access to state of the art treatment approaches in all areas of cancer treatment, including robotic surgery, stereotactic radiotherapy and radiosurgery, targeted anticancer therapy and immunotherapy.
+The MMCI also participates in a nationwide cancer-prevention program, is engaged in educational activities in the field of prevention, and operates a free of charge anti-cancer information line.

-The Institute has a separate research facility called RECAMO (Regional Centre for Applied Molecular Oncology) and is a Czech node of BBMRI (Biobanking and Biomolecular Resources Research Infrastructure).
-In the field of applied research, MMCI works closely with other research centers at Czech universities (eg. CEITEC, BIOMEDREG) and the Czech Academy of Sciences.
-In terms of clinical research, in MMCI, both contracting and academic clinical trials are realized.
-The Institute has own clinical phase I/II unit.
-MMCI is a partner of the Czech Clinical Research Infrastructure Network (CZECRIN), by which the Czech Republic is represented in ECRIN-ERIC
+Masaryk Memorial Cancer Institute has a separate research facility called RECAMO (Research Centre for Applied Molecular Oncology) and is a Czech node of BBMRI (Biobanking and Biomolecular Resources Research Infrastructure).
+In the field of applied research, MMCI cooperates closely with other research centers at Czech universities (eg. CEITEC, BIOMEDREG) and the Czech Academy of Sciences.
+In terms of clinical research, both contracting and academic clinical trials are realized at MMCI.
+The Institute has its own clinical phase I/II unit, MMCI is a partner of the Czech Clinical Research Infrastructure Network (CZECRIN), by which the Czech Republic is represented in ECRIN-ERIC.

-Department (Dpt.) of Comprehensive Cancer Care, Dpt. of Radiation Oncology, Dpt. of Surgical Oncology, Dpt. of Urologic Oncology, Dpt. of Gynecologic Oncology, Dpt. of Gastroenterology and Endsocopy Centre, Dpt. of Epidemiology and Tumor Genetics, Dpt. of Clinical Evaluations and Phase I/II Unit, Dpt. of Anesthesiology and Intensive Care, Dpt. of Nuclear Medicine and PET/Cyclotron Centre, Dpt. of Radiology, Dpt. of Medical Physics, Dpt. of Laboratory Medicine, Dpt. of Oncological Pathology, Dpt. of Clinical Psychology, Pharmacy, Specialised Outpatients Clinics.
+The patients of the MMCI are being treated by cooperation of specialists and in the departments of the Institute, such as departments of Comprehensive Cancer Care, Radiation Oncology, Surgical Oncology, Urologic Oncology, Gynecologic Oncology, Gastroenterology and Endoscopy Centre, Epidemiology and Tumor Genetics, Clinical Evaluations and Phase I/II Unit, Anesthesiology and Intensive Care, Nuclear Medicine and PET/Cyclotron Centre, Radiology, Medical Physics, Laboratory Medicine, Oncological Pathology, Clinical Psychology, Pharmacy and Specialized Outpatients Clinics, The MMCI also has a Centre for Cancer Prevention, and a Centre for Palliative Medicine.